hasnamesce/hasnamesce.github.io/README.md

 ## DAY 5
 3D printing also known as additive manufacturing,refers to processes to create a three-dimensional object in which layer of material are formed under computer control to create an object.
 ![ph4](/images/Screenshot_2017-08-21-13-37-54-1.png)
-Today we first installed autoCAD software inorder to design our model.Rhinoceros is used.
+<br/>Today we first installed autoCAD software inorder to design our model.Rhinoceros is used.
 STEP 1:<br/>
 Develep a concept for 3D printing and and convert it into one of the format using Rhinoceros(any 3D modelling software).<br/>
 STEP 2:<br/>